- This event has passed.

 Department of Chemistry (JHH): Green Sleeves, Leaf, and Wool

 Informatics & Biodiversity Institutes: Lost (Focus on Fluorescence Imaging of Epithelian Cells)

 Institute of Food and Agricultural Sciences (MCCD): Luna Park

 Institute on Aging (CTRB): Magnolia

 Health Cancer Center (CGRC): Radici and Equatore

-Department of Animal Science (ANS): Magnolia and Pacman
+Department of Animal Science (ANS): The Scientist and La Ila